henrydierkes/Eagle_Rating/Documentation/Technical/Backend/README.md

 > Defines custom application properties such as JWT secret and
 > expiration time.

-The database used for this project is a MySQL database created on the Microsoft Azure service.
+The database used for this project is a MongoDB database created on MongoDB Atlas Database

-2.1.2.2 static and template folder

-These two folders come with the spring intializr and are not used in this project.

 2.  **Test**